johnttaylor/foxtail/src/Fxt/Card/README.txt

   The IO registers are thread safe, but are only updated via RegisterBank block copy operations.
 The IO card itself maintains it own internal points that are the src/dst for the block copy operations.
+IO cards are responsible for creating the following Points.
+    o Internal Points that are used to transfer data to/from the IO registers.
+        - These points do not a public 'Descriptor' o IO Registers
+        - These points do not a public 'Descriptor' o Virtual Points that are used to transfer data to/from the IO registers
+        - These points do HAVE a public 'Descriptor'

-IO cards are responsible for creating the Points for the IO registers - there are mapped 1-to-1 with the IO card's internal points.
+  The IO Registers and Application Points are mapped 1-to-1 with the IO card's internal points.

 - IO Cards are dynamically allocated/destroyed when their containing Node is provisioned.